 The benefits of mentoring programs are well documented.
 According to Guider, 97% of employees who had a mentor thought it was a valuable experience and 87% of mentors and mentees said they felt empowered by their mentoring relationship.

-Peer mentoring is a little different from the traditional mentoring program in that it relies on two people in similar positions with your organization.
+Peer mentoring is a little different from the traditional mentoring program in that it relies on two people in similar positions within your organization.
 Unlike traditional mentoring models where a more experienced team member takes on a protege, peer matches are more about collaboration between the two.

 Other ideas for peer mentoring might be matching two employees from entirely different teams.
-For example, matching two members from different branches of the company can be a great way for longstanding employees to learn new skills, as they see how other locations operate.
+For example, matching two members from different branches of the company can be a great way for long-standing employees to learn new skills, as they see how other locations operate.

 However, with peer mentoring, it’s important to pay attention to who is being matched to whom.
 For a new hires buddy program, it’s better to match employees in similar departments so they can learn how their specific section works.
 Furthermore, more veteran employees would benefit from having their match be from a different part of the company, as the established employee already knows how their own team functions.
+This program can also use LEAD.bot’s Manual Matching function if the new hire numbers are manageable.

 Speaking of peers, how connected are your executives to your employees?